finance calculator

 How it works

-Outputs include max vehicle price before tax/fees, price with tax, loan amount, and total interest over the term.
+Outputs include max vehicle price before tax/fees, price with tax, loan amount, your target payment, and total interest you would pay over the full term at that loan amount.

 Formula